By Mayo Clinic Staff

 Premarital counseling helps partners improve their ability to communicate, set realistic expectations for marriage and develop conflict-resolution skills.
-In addition, premarital counseling can help couples establish a positive attitude about seeking help with their marriages down the road.
+In addition, premarital counseling can help couples establish a positive attitude about seeking help down the road.

 The only preparation needed for premarital counseling is to find a therapist.
-Loved ones and friends might give recommendations based on their experiences.
+Loved ones and friends might have recommendations.
 Your health insurer, employee assistance program, clergy, or state or local mental health agencies also might offer recommendations.